 What Happens at a Federal Detention Hearing?

 Under the rules of Federal Procedure, a detention hearing shall be held immediately, unless the government or defendant moves for a continuance.
 In such a case, the hearing must be held within three days, not including legal holidays or weekends.
+You have the right to a Federal Criminal Defense Attorney at this hearing.
 Assuming the case has not already been indicted, the government must prove two things at a detention hearing: 1) probable cause that a crime has been committed and 2) reasons why the defendant is likely to flee or be a danger to the community if released.
 Defense counsel has the right to fully cross exam any government witnesses and produce evidence rebutting dangerousness or possible flight.
 The rules of evidence do not necessarily apply at a detention hearing.

 What Happens at an Arraignment?

 After the detention hearing, the magistrate will usually set the case for an arraignment.
 The purpose of an arraignment is to notify the accused of the formal charges and take the plea.
 At the arraignment, the magistrate (or sometimes the Federal District Judge) will notify the defendant of his criminal trial dates.
 It is absolutely imperative that an accused have an experienced Federal Criminal lawyer at every stage of these proceedings.
 There is much more that an experienced attorney can do if he is permitted to prepare the case early in the process.